-This is because there are a lot of data entry jobs that are mislabeled to get money out of you.
+There are a lot of data entry jobs that are mislabeled to get money out of you.
 It’s nothing new.
-In fact, we blog about it on a weekly basis.

 Amidst the muck and grime lay a few legitimate companies offering online data entry jobs.

 Now, before you think you’ve struck gold with this post, realize you haven’t.
 These jobs are highly competitive.

 More often than not, you’ll be put on a waiting list for 6 to 12 months just to be told you don’t meet the job requirements.